HomeMy WebLinkAbout1955-01-13 25

 recorded in favor of the granting of this petition.

-Adams: We are informed by law of these hearings.
+Adams We are informed by law of these hearings.
 The Planning Board

-sRuled this case and is in favor of this proposal in view of the traffic
+in of this proposal 1 in view of the traffic

 condition, but is opposed to an entrance from Bedford St.

-Locke: Anyone else?
+Locke Anyone else?
 I might say that if anyone is in favor I would like

 tem to make a statement and reason for being in favor.

-Lynah: You mean no entrance or exit on Bedford St?
+Lynah.
+You mean no entrance or exit on Bedford St?

-Taylor: Speaking in favor - I just want to add one thing.
-The purpose of
+Taylor Speaking in favor - I just want to add one thing The purpose of

-us this parking area is for church functions on Sunday only and an
+using this parking area is for church functions on Sunday only and an

 attempt would be made to restrict it to Sunday morning use.

-Mayu I would like to amend a little bit what Mr. Taylor has said about
+May I would like to amend a little bit what Mr. Taylor has said about

-this Sunday morning parking only.
-Rather it is to be parking in conjunc-
+This Sunday morning parking only Rather it is to be parking in conjunc-

 tion with the normal use of the First Parish Church, but on behalf of the